ythecombinator/space/src/content/blog/swift-in-the-sky-with-types.md

 ---
-title: '🇵🇹 • Swift In The Sky With Types'
+title: 'Swift In The Sky With Types'
 date: '2016-03-28'
 tags: ['swift', 'type systems']
+language: pt
 summary: "This is pretty much a controversial decentralized web technologies research story but, before starting, there are a few things I'd like to ensure you all, my beloved readers, are aware of."
 ---